konflux-ci/architecture/ADR/0008-integration-service-api-contracts.md

 - **namespace** - Optional, the rego namespace of the test policy
 - **timestamp** - An UNIX epoch timestamp of the test completion time
 - **successes** - The number of successful checks in the form of an integer
-- **note** - Optional, a short note providing additional information about the test
+- **note** - Optional, a short note provided by test workstream to provide additional information about the test
 - **failures** - The number of failed checks in the form of an integer
 - **warnings** - The number of warning checks in the form of an integer